 This requires multiple guidance methods (aerodynamic surfaces and thrust vector control), and a solid control system.

 Model Predictive Control (MPC) is a state representation of a system, and an optimization algorithm.
-Given a state X of the system, its model (A,B,C,D) (physical model like mass, inertia, response to commands), it estimates the future to reach a setpoint.
+Given a state X of the system and its model (A, B, C, D) (a physical model such as mass, inertia, and response to commands), it estimates the future in order to reach a setpoint.

 Where I should think next : about the convergence, Lossless Convexification and Lars Blackmore's work, comparison with a raw G-FOLD algorithm found somewhere.